oracle/fastr/documentation/dev/testing.md

 3. TODO

 ##### CRAN Mirror
-Packages are downloaded and installed from the repos given by the `repos` argument, a comma-separated list, that defaults to `CRAN`.
+Packages are downloaded and installed from the repos given by the `repos` argument, a comma-separated list of `name[=value]` pairs, that defaults to `CRAN`.
 CRAN packages are downloaded from a CRAN mirror.
 When the standard `utils::install_packages` function is run interactively, the user is prompted for a mirror.
 To avoid such interaction, `install.packages` has two ways for specifying a mirror.
-The default CRAN mirror is `http://cran.cnr.berkeley.edu/` but this can be changed either with the command line argument `--cran-mirror` or the environment variable `CRAN_MIRROR`.
+The default CRAN mirror is `http://cran.cnr.berkeley.edu/` but this can be changed either with `CRAN=url` or the environment variable `CRAN_MIRROR`.
 The `FASTR` repo is internal to the source base and contains FastR-specific test packages.
 The BioConductor repo can be added by setting `--repos BIOC`.
-It also implies `CRAN`.
+User defined repos can be specified by `USERNAME=url`.
+N.B.
+For file system paths this must be a `file:` URL.

 ##### Installation Directory
 The directory in which to install the package can be specified either by setting the `R_LIBS_USER` environment variable or with the `--lib` command line argument.
 The former is recommended and indeed required for running tests after installation (the testing system does not honor the `--lib` argument).